-- A. Net revenues from the Tribe's share of Class II gaming activities authorized herein shall be used only for the following purposes: to fund tribal government operations and programs; provide for general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies. - B. If the Tribe elects to make per capita payments, it shall authorize such payments only upon approval of a plan submitted to the Secretary of Interior under § 2710(b)(3) of IGRA.
+- A. Net revenues from the Tribe's share of Class II and Class III gaming activities authorized herein shall be used only for the following purposes: to fund tribal government operations and programs; provide for general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies. - B. If the Tribe elects to make per capita payments, it shall authorize such payments only pursuant to its Plan for the Allocation of Gaming Revenue, approved by the Secretary of the Interior under §2710(b)(3) of IGRA.